My Getting Ready Routine as a Working Mom of Two (6 and 3)

 Products that make this routine work

 Use what you already own and swap in similar products.
-The goal is a routine you can repeat without thinking.
+The goal is a routine you can repeat on autopilot.

 Reality checks that keep me sane